Babesia microti Infection in a Multiple Sclerosis Patient on Ocrevus

 The following questions are addressed in this podcast episode:

-11. What is the significance of 8 weeks of treatment with Babesia?
+- What is the significance of 8 weeks of treatment for Babesia?

-Please remember that the advice given is general and not intended as specific advice to any particular patient.
-If you require specific advice, then please seek that advice from an experienced professional.
+Please remember that the advice given is general and not intended as specific advice for any particular patient.
+If you require specific advice, please seek care from an experienced professional.

 Inside Lyme Podcast Series